 Family members of deceased veterans are also eligible for compensation

 In the unfortunate case that you lost a family member who was a veteran struggling with a disease as a consequence of military asbestos exposure and who has not taken legal action during their lifetime, we can still help you file a claim with asbestos trust funds and the VA on their behalf.
 Nonetheless, you should keep in mind the statute of limitations for asbestos exposure cases, which is 2 years from the moment of death in most states.
 If the statute of limitations expires, you are no longer eligible for recovering financial compensation on their behalf.
 This is why we advise you to reach out to our law firm as soon as possible after the death of your veteran family member.

 The importance of seeking legal assistance as soon as you discover your diagnosis

 Since asbestos exposure cases have a statute of limitations, filing a claim to recover the compensation you deserve as soon as you find out about your disease is very important, as the legal process is very complex.
-However, during the coronavirus epidemic, seeking legal assistance immediately after you are assigned a diagnosis is crucial, as the chances of contracting the new virus and losing your life to it are very high because people with a weak immune system and underlying diseases are particularly vulnerable.
+However, during the coronavirus pandemic, seeking legal assistance immediately after you are assigned a diagnosis is crucial, as the chances of contracting the new virus and losing your life to it are very high because people with a weak immune system and underlying diseases are particularly vulnerable.
 Thereby, we strongly advise you to reach out to our law firm if you struggle with a disease as a consequence of asbestos exposure, and our attorneys will promptly review your case and file a claim with asbestos trust funds, as well as with the VA if you are a veteran.
 If a person with a history of asbestos exposure passes away before starting the legal process, it will become very difficult for the family members left behind to recover financial compensation on their behalf.